Integration For Developers 15 min read Updated May 6, 2026

 Authentication and API selection (Odoo 19+)

 For new integrations against Odoo 19 and later, use the External JSON-2 API.
 It is the canonical external interface going forward.
-The older XML-RPC and JSON-RPC endpoints (/xmlrpc/2/object and /jsonrpc) are deprecated in Odoo 19 — they still work, but they are scheduled for removal in Odoo 22 (fall 2028), and earlier on Odoo Online (19.1).
+The older XML-RPC and JSON-RPC endpoints (/xmlrpc/2/object and /jsonrpc) are deprecated in Odoo 19 — they still work, but they are scheduled for removal in Odoo 22 (fall 2028), with earlier removal on Odoo Online 21.1 (winter 2027).

 Important — what this means in practice.
 If you are starting a new integration today, build it on JSON-2.
 If you have a working XML-RPC integration on Odoo 17 or 18, plan a migration before your Odoo 19 upgrade — not after.
 The deprecation timeline is firm enough to plan against, not loose enough to ignore.